 Florida's No-Fault System Explained

-As a trusted South Florida personal injury law firm, Weinstein Legal understands that many may not be familiar with the intricacies of Personal Injury Protection (PIP).
+As a trusted Florida personal injury law firm, Weinstein Legal understands that many may not be familiar with the intricacies of Personal Injury Protection (PIP).
 Following an accident or trauma, the constant questions a victim is faced with can be overwhelming.
-At Weinstein Legal, our personal injury attorneys work to simplify this process as much as possible, so that you can focus less on medical bills and more on gaining back your health.
+At Weinstein Legal, our experienced personal injury lawyers near you work to simplify this process as much as possible, so that you can focus less on medical bills and more on gaining back your health.